sghoweri/ascmats.github.io/usingHAui.md

 <img src="images/HA_UI_overview.png" width="600">

-The UI is seperated into four visible components "Calibration", "Dropdown Sensitivity", "Sensitivity", and "Mat Sensor" and one secret component (not pictured here) for power users "Pressure voltage".
+The UI is seperated into four visible components **"Calibration"**, **"Dropdown Sensitivity"**, **"Sensitivity"**, and **"Mat Sensor"** and one secret component (not in this image) for power users **"Pressure voltage"**.

 Your UI elements may show up in a different order, and I will explain them from simpliest to most complex.
+Note: I will use "pressure" and "weight" interchangeably in this section, they are technically different but for ease of examples I use them interchangeably.

 ### Mat Sensor monitor